Archive on the use and appearance of the daily printed press in art.

 2003 – 04

-Ignasi Aballí (Spain, 1958) / Miguel Aguirre (Peru, 1976) / Gabriel Acevedo Velarde (Peru, 1973) / Maria Isabel Arango (Colombia, 1979)
+Ignasi Aballí (Spain, 1958) / Gabriel Acevedo Velarde (Peru, 1973) / Miguel Aguirre (Peru, 1976) / Maria Isabel Arango (Colombia, 1979)

 As journalism disseminates its news onto the World Wide Web, we are today granted unprecedented access to information.
 Digital daily newspapers increase their readership by the instant (either for free or for a fee) while print production is reduced or ended altogether.
-To highlight this current shift in the mediation of information, LiMAC presents Rest in Press, an online resource to observe the use of newspapers through artworks.
+To highlight this current shift in the mediation of information, LiMAC presents Rest in Press Archive, an online resource to observe the use of newspapers through artworks.

 Whether they focus on specific articles, photojournalism, headlines, front-pages, advertising, classifieds, columns or the whole paper, these works portray the physical limitations and possibilities that paper gave to information.
 Its aims is to highlight less noticed aspects of the global daily news—modes of (re)production, distribution, appropriation, alteration.

-This archive is dedicated to the memory of journalist Bernard Estrade.
+A project dedicated to the memory of journalist Bernard Estrade.